-What affects moving costs in Manchester
+What affects cost planning for moves in Manchester

 Moving often costs more than expected because most of the day is spent handling and carrying, not driving.
 Loading distance, stairs, narrow internal routes and lift waits add minutes to every item, multiplying across the whole job.